Portable Patient Transport System (PPTS) Draft

 Opportunity Details

-• Segment I (Phase I): Up to five OT Agreements will be awarded for the delivery of 30 prototype systems, demonstrating a minimum Technology Readiness Level (TRL) of 5 and Manufacturing Readiness Level (MRL) of 5.
+• Segment I (Phase I): Up to five OT Agreements will be awarded for the delivery of up to 15 prototype systems, demonstrating Technology Readiness Level (TRL) 5 and Manufacturing Readiness Level (MRL) 5.

 Submission & Evaluation